 The motivations for falsifying military records can vary widely but generally fall into a few key categories.
 Some individuals fabricate their military service to gain employment benefits that are otherwise reserved for veterans or active-duty personnel.
 Others might be seeking the prestige and honor that come with military awards and decorations.
 There are also those who falsify records to impress acquaintances, gain social status, or even advantage themselves in legal matters such as custody battles or divorce proceedings.
 Regardless of the reason, the act of falsifying military records undermines the sacrifice and commitment of those who have genuinely served, and it carries serious legal ramifications.

-Laws Against Falsifying Military Records
+Laws Against False Military Service Claims

 The falsification of military records is a violation of several laws, both federal and military-specific.
 Two of the most significant laws governing this behavior are the Stolen Valor Act of 2013 and the Uniform Code of Military Justice (UCMJ).